Ralsko: Sights

 Many of the discarded Czech and Soviet munitions were collected and are now on display at a little museum in Kuřívody.
-Only recently has the former military training area been opened as a natural reserve.
-On the Ralsko mountain there is a ruin of a Gothic castle.
+Only recently has the former military training area been opened as a nature reserve.
+On the mountain Ralsko is a ruin of a Gothic castle.
 It has been desolate since the 16th century.

 There is a Renaissance castle in Kuřívody, formerly a fortress.